top of page

 • Al Krummenacher became the third installed pastor and head of staff in 2000 and served until 2006.

-• With a coalition of other Six Forks congregations the North Hills Crisis Center (now North Raleigh Ministries) was started in 2004 in a house the church owns, to provide financial aid for north Raleigh residents.
+• With a coalition of other Six Forks congregations the North Hills Crisis Center (now North Raleigh Ministries) was started in 2004 in a house the church owned, to provide financial aid for north Raleigh residents.

-• On October 26, 2008, HMPC celebrated its 50th anniversary.
+• On October 26, 2018, HMPC celebrated its 60th anniversary.

-• In 2009 Mac Schafer was called to be the fourth installed pastor and head of staff
+• In 2009, Mac Schafer was called to be the fourth installed pastor and head of staff

-• From 2012 to 2015 Hudson launched and successfully completed a 1.6 million dollar capital campaign to repair and enhance the church physical plant.
+• From 2012 to 2015, Hudson launched and successfully completed a 1.6 million dollar capital campaign to repair and enhance the church physical plant.

-• In 2014 Hudson Memorial Preschool dedicated a beautiful new Playgarden for outdoor learning.
+• In 2014, Hudson Memorial Preschool dedicated a beautiful new Playgarden for outdoor learning.

-• In 2014 The Reverend Dr. Bob Fields was given the honorary distinction of Pastor Emeritus.
+• In 2014, The Reverend Dr. Bob Fields was given the honorary distinction of Pastor Emeritus.

-• In 2015 HMPC participated in the first Interfaith Habitat For Humanity build in Wake County.
+• In 2015, HMPC participated in the first Interfaith Habitat For Humanity build in Wake County.

 IMG_4593.jpg